-von Braun J, The Domestic Politics of International Trade: Intellectual Property Rights in US-Colombia and US-Peru Free Trade Agreements, Routledge, forthcoming.
+von Braun, J. The Domestic Politics of Negotiating International Trade: Intellectual Property Rights in US-Colombia and US-Peru Free Trade Agreements.
+London: Routledge, 2012.
+Available from: https://doi.org/10.4324/9780203156360.

 This monograph discusses the role that domestic politics play in formulating the basis upon which negotiators engage in international trade negotiations.
 It pays particular emphasis on the extent to which systemic factors have undermined the role of health authorities in influencing intellectual property negotiations when these are tied into broad trade agreements.
 Using the US-Peru and US-Colombia Free Trade Agreements as a case study, the book discusses how health authorities in both countries from the onset had little chance in upholding public health objectives throughout the negotiations in spite of having received commitment to do so from the highest political level.
 At the same time the monograph traces the domestic origin of the near inflexible IP negotiation mandate in the US at the time of the negotiations, and how this mandate is adapted after the sweeping victory of Democrats in the 2006 Congressional elections.
 Mirroring the three domestic scenarios the book demonstrates the importance in understanding domestic policy structures when trying to understand international negotiation dynamics.